 The anatomy of the clitoris was first described in 1559 by Renaldus Columbus of Padua, who claimed that previous anatomists had overlooked the very existence of “so pretty a thing."

-The urethral sponge (The G-spot) is also likely to be part of the internal clitoral structure and appears inter-connected.
-Debate still rages about its existence, with preciously little proper research so until that is done, we’re going on our own evidence of talking to thousands of women about their special spot.
+The urethral sponge (the G-spot) is also likely a part of the internal clitoral structure and appears inter-connected.
+Debate still rages about its existence.
+With preciously little proper research, we’re going on our own evidence of talking to thousands of women about their special spot.

-The different parts of the clitoris produce different sensations and only by exploring and honing in on what feels good, will you discover the full pleasures your clitoris has to offer you.
-Touching the tip gives the most intense sensation which many women don’t find pleasurable.
+The different parts of the clitoris produce differing sensations.
+Only by exploring and honing in on what feels good will you discover the full pleasures your clitoris has to offer you.
+Touching the tip gives the most intense sensation, which many women don’t find pleasurable.
 If the touch is too firm, it can actually be painful.

-Most women find stroking around the sides of the clitoris rather than directly on it, far more pleasurable.
+Most women find stroking around the sides of the clitoris rather than directly on the tip of it far more pleasurable.

 Women have incredible complex sexual responses and can take a long time to orgasm.
 This is fantastic news for the intensity of our orgasms (the longer the build-up, the better the orgasm), but it can mean hands, tongues, and partners can tire.
 This is where the orgasm-busting power of a great vibe can be helpful.
 Playing with a vibrator, whether with a partner or solo, can allow you to discover new ways to feel pleasure and new ways to orgasm.